jia-yli/jia-yli.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: My Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: My on going and past projects.
+Click for more details if you are interested in any of them.
 nav: true
 nav_order: 2
-display_categories: [work, fun]
+display_categories: [On Going(2023-), 2022-2023, 2021 and Before]
-horizontal: false
+horizontal: true
 ---

 <!-- pages/projects.md -->